Mold in the Furnace: A Hidden Health Risk

 How we fixed it: After testing the indoor air quality and confirming the presence of mold, we had to remove it—safely.

 First, we contained the affected area and put our handy negative air pressure machine to work.
 This piece of equipment works much like a vacuum, sucking up and expelling mold spores, pollen, dust and other nasty stuff outside the home.
+Attacking the source of the mold was not enough.
+Proper and complete remediation must address the underlying risk factors for mold.
+We would not forgive ourselves if we removed the mold without addressing the cause of the mold in the first place.

 Next, we addressed the source of moisture; in this case, this meant properly attaching the condensation drain to prevent future moisture leaks.
+Our tools allow us to not only measure existing moisture, but also see fluctuations in temperature which can indicate leaks.
+With the sources of mold under control, we were ready to tie off our project.

 Poor indoor air quality leads to a whole host of health troubles, including (but not limited to) the following: